Rklangrin/LiveToLearn/java/classes.md

   public String getFoo() {
     return foo;
   }
+  // This is saying the method will return a String object

   public void setFoo(String value) {
     foo = value;
   }
+  // the Void declares that nothing will be returned from this method
+  // Which means the method likely has some side-effect
 ```

 Static Methods - Class methods